Seated Calf Raise: Muscles Worked, How To Do, Form

 5. Hold this position for a second, flexing your calf muscles, then lower your heels back to the starting position.

-• Use the maximum range of motion by allowing your heels to drop as far as possible and then raising them as high as possible.
+6. To achieve the maximum range of motion, raise your heels as high as possible.

 3. Seated Dumbbell One Leg Calf Raise